Rukhsana Ahmad: Biography

 Rukhsana Ahmad was born in Karachi, Pakistan, in 1948.
 She did her schooling in many schools in different cities in Pakistan.
 She did her college education in Punjab University and in Karachi obtained Master of Arts degree from the Karachi University in English Literature and Linguistics.
 She then joined the University of Karachi and taught English Literature, until she married.

 Subsequent to her marriage she migrated to England, where she obtained degrees from the Reading University and the University of the Arts.

 Stationed in London with her family, Ahmad began a freelance career as a playwright and journalist.
 She began translating works from Urdu into English, such as a volume of women's protest poetry under the title We Sinful Women (1991), which included the work of Kishwar Naheed, Fahmida Riaz, and Sara Shagufta among others; and Altaf Fatima's novel The One Who Did Not Ask (1993).
 Ahmad's first novel was The Hope Chest (1996), which highlights the life of a young woman brought up in two "different worlds".

 During 1991, as resident writer in Cleveland, Ahmad was editor of Dreams into Words and Daughters of the East.
+She was also a contributing writer to 2024's Feminist Theatre Then & Now: Celebrating 50 years.